Student Activists’ Lifelong Commitment to Service and Justice

 Norman P. Lyght

-As a student, Lyght was not allowed to reside in Pioneer Hall because he was African American, despite holding a scholarship that required an on-campus residence.
-He was part of the Negro Student Council.
+As a student, Lyght was not allowed to reside in Pioneer Hall because he was African American, despite holding a federal scholarship that required an on-campus residence.
+He was a member of the Negro Student Council.
 He served in the U.S. Army 2nd Division as a Lieutenant in WWII.

 Rosalind Matusow (Belmont)